alphagov/govuk-inverse-similarity/README.md

 ## Getting set up to use the tool

 First, you'll need to install some dependencies.
-It's a python thing, so:
+It's a Python 3 thing, so:

 ```
 $ git clone git@github.com:alphagov/govuk-inverse-similarity.git